The blow-up of a singularity at the module of derivations: Blow-up of log-canonical surface singularities

 Therefore, $\Sf{L}_1$ is generated by the global sections $\psi(h_1),\dots,\psi(h_k)$.
 This is a contradiction since $p$ is a base point of $\Sf{L}_1$.

-Hence, $\Sf{H}$ is a full sheaf of rank $2$ such that is almost generated everywhere except at the point $p$.
+Hence, $\Sf{H}$ is a full sheaf of rank $2$ that is generated by global sections everywhere except at the point $p$.
 Denote by $\rho \colon \Rs' \to X$ the blow-up at $p$.
 Therefore, we have the following commutative diagram

 Denote by $E_p$ the exceptional divisor of the blow-up at $p$.
-In the resolution $\Rs'$ the Gorenstein form does not have zero nor pole at $E_p$, thus $\Rs'$ is the minimal adapted resolution of $L_1$ and also of $H$.
+In the resolution $\Rs'$ the Gorenstein form does not have zeros or poles on $E_p$, thus $\Rs'$ is the minimal adapted resolution of $L_1$ and also of $H$.
 Hence, $L_1$ and $H$ are special $\Ss{X}$-modules with the same minimal adapted resolution.
-If $\Sf{H}$ is indecomposable we get a contradiction with \cite[Corollary 6.12]{BoRo}.
-The other possibility is that $\Sf{H}$ decomposes as two full sheaves.
+If $\Sf{H}$ is indecomposable, we get a contradiction with \cite[Corollary 6.12]{BoRo}.
+The other possibility is that $\Sf{H}$ decomposes into a direct sum of two full sheaves.
 Since $\Rs'$ is the minimal adapted resolution of $L_1$ and also of $H$ and by \cite[Theorem 6.10]{BoRo}, we get that $\Sf{H}\cong \Sf{L}_1\oplus\Sf{L}_1$.
 Hence, the exact sequence \eqref{eq:Def.L1} is actually